Data Breach Compensation Claims Guide

 A solicitor from our panel could help you with your personal data breach claim.
 They have years of experience handling personal data breach claims and could help you with gathering evidence.
 Additionally, if one of them agrees to take on your case, they may offer to work with you on a No Win No Fee basis under the terms of a Conditional Fee Agreement (which is a type of No Win No Fee agreement).

-When working with a No Win No Fee solicitor, they won’t ask you to pay upfront fees.
+Under this type of agreement, you won’t be asked to cover costs upfront for your solicitor’s work on your case.
 If your claim is not successful, you usually won’t be expected to pay your solicitor for their services.
-Alternatively, if your claim does succeed, your solicitor will deduct a legally capped success fee from your compensation.
+Alternatively, if your claim succeeds, your solicitor will take a success fee from the compensation awarded to you.
+This is a small percentage that is limited by the law.

 Get in touch with our advisors if you have any questions about claiming compensation for a data breach.
 Our advisors can offer you free advice for your potential claim and could connect you with a solicitor from our panel.